gnuarmeclipse/gnuarmeclipse.github.io-source/pages/toolchain/install.md

 The complete toolchain documentation is available in the `.../share/doc/pdf/` folder.

-If you'll ever need to remove the toolchain, just remove the `/usr/local/gcc-arm-none-{{ page.version-id }}`, there are no other components stored in system folders.
+If you'll ever need to remove the toolchain, only remove the `/usr/local/gcc-arm-none-{{ page.version-id }}`, there are no other components stored in system folders.

 ## Toolchain path